MuaathSlamong-alt/Digital_Portfolio/DigitalPortfolio.md

 **S**: I was unsure which IT career would best match my strengths and goals.
 **T**: I arranged development sessions to explore various career paths.
 **A**: I took part in career assessments and consultations to gain insights.
-**R**: I realized that Business Analysis and IT Project Management align well with my skills and interests.
+**R**: I realized that Mobile/Web Design and IT Project Management align well with my skills and interests.

 ---